spartaxymus/UpdateCart/README.md

 Start both server and frontend project by using `npm start` command.
 The port for frontend is `localhost:3000`, and for server is `localhost:8000`

-### What libraries/frameworks, packages, tools can I use?

-The project frontend is in React.js (you can select between js or ts), but other than that you are free to use whatever libraries/frameworks, packages, tools that you want.